-- • - recreational amenities - Continue maintenance of parks and trails • - Improve the pedestrian environment by providing sidewalks, attractive streetscapes, signs and lighting. - Peak Creek is a significant natural feature in the downtown and there is ample opportunity to protect it for natural benefits and encourage waterfront activities along the creek for private and public recreation. - Continue and seek to work with various partners to support and enhance arts, cultural, natural, historic, and parks and recreation amenities within the Town as it is essential to the community's quality of life and economic development. - Pursue funding opportunities to expand recreational and tourism opportunities. - · Promoting and marketing the Town as a destination to attract visitors and future residents. - The Town can support events and festival activities to draw visitors by promoting events, continuing to allow use of public spaces for events and streamlining the special event permit requirements.
+- Protect and enhance the arts, cultural and historical resources. - The community desires to grow, keep youth in the area and attract visitors so there will be increased need for parks and recreational amenities - Continue maintenance of parks and trails - Improve the pedestrian environment by providing sidewalks, attractive streetscapes, signs and lighting. - Peak Creek is a significant natural feature in the downtown and there is ample opportunity to protect it for natural benefits and encourage waterfront activities along the creek for private and public recreation. - Continue and seek to work with various partners to support and enhance arts, cultural, natural, historic, and parks and recreation amenities within the Town as it is essential to the community's quality of life and economic development. - Pursue funding opportunities to expand recreational and tourism opportunities. - Promoting and marketing the Town as a destination to attract visitors and future residents. - The Town can support events and festival activities to draw visitors by promoting events, continuing to allow use of public spaces for events and streamlining the special event permit requirements.